11 Sep The Importance of the Ideal Employee Profile

 • Develops and implements new methods, procedures, solutions and concepts – and shares them with Teammates.

-• Accepts additional challenges and responsibilities and willingly assist others.
+• Accepts additional challenges and responsibilities and will assist others.

 5. Interpersonal Relations